 We will meet in the 2nd floor dining room and lounge at 7:30.

-Everyone is invited to attend the weekly Bible class on Thursdays at 10:00 in the Terraces multipurpose room.
-Rev. Ron Standiford will be teaching from the book of Philippians showing a reason to give thanks about how God works in you.
-Following this, we will be studying the books of James and Hebrews.
+Everyone is invited to attend the weekly Bible class on Thursdays at 10:00 in the Terraces Multipurpose Room.
+Rev. Ron Standiford will be teaching from the book of Hebrews showing why Jesus is so important.

 Computer Q&A with Alvin Miller